 - Vitamins and minerals

 Serving size is the first piece of information listed on the label.
-A serving size is the amount of food that is typically eaten in one serving.
-It is listed as a general household measurement, such as pieces, cups or ounces (for example, 7 potato chips or 1/2 cup of cereal).
+This is the amount of food that is typically eaten at one time.
+The size is in a basic household measurement, such as pieces, cups, or ounces.
+For example, a serving may be 7 potato chips or 1 cup of cereal.

-- Cholesterol.
-You should eat less than 300 milligrams of cholesterol per day (and less than 200 milligrams per day if you have heart disease).
-For more information see Cholesterol.
+- You should eat less than 300 milligrams of cholesterol per day.
+If you have heart disease, aim for less than 200 milligrams per day.

 Copyright © American Academy of Family Physicians